axiomattik/til/css/grid-template-areas.md

-# The grid-template-area property in CSS
+# The grid-template-areas property in CSS

-CSS' `grid-template-area` property can be used to create a grid with named cells of arbitrary rectangular areas.
+CSS' `grid-template-areas` property can be used to create a grid with named cells of arbitrary rectangular areas.

 ```
 #container {